sharmine-s/sql-databases/challenges/01_setting_up_project.md

 If you get a SQL error, use the error message to find out what went wrong — make sure the database name is correct, and that there are no syntax errors in the SQL query.

-If you spent some time debugging this setup, and you're not sure of what is the problem, ask your coach.
+If you spent some time debugging this setup, and you're not sure of what the problem is, ask your coach.

 [Next Challenge](02_test_driving_model_repository_classes.md)